 Cyclist Alberto Contador stood out in several youth category races and as early as 2002 he won the sub-23 time trial Spanish Championship.
 He joined the ONCE-Eroski the following year: in his first team as a professional he got his victory in the time trial of the Tour of Poland.

 In 2004 he suffered a fall that forced him to interrupt his activity until 2005.
 Once recovered, he competed in Australia’s Tour Down Under, where he won the queen stage.

-While in the Discovery Channel team in 2007, Alberto Contador won the Tour de France: he was the sixth Spaniard to ever win the main cycling race.
+While in the Discovery Channel team in 2007, Alberto Contador became a Tour de France winner: he was the sixth Spaniard to ever win the main cycling race.
 From that moment on he was unstoppable: in 2008, after changing teams to Astana, he won both the Giro d'Italia and the Vuelta a España.
 Like this, Alberto Contador achieved the Triple Crown of Cycling, which meant that he was paired with some of the greatest cyclists in history as he became the fifth rider to ever win the three great races of the world circuit.

 Before Contador, only legendary names like Anquetil, Gimondi, Hinault and Merckx had achieved such greatness.

 Founder and CEO of Feel Logic and Happiest Places to Work